YKapadia1/ChocolateySpreader/README.md

 This application is meant to be used to speed up program installation after a Windows install, and can be used to create a template ISO that can then be used to install Windows and the same set of programs on multiple machines.

+## Known Issues

+Attempting to enter audit mode will softlock you at the "Just a moment" login screen, as the OOBE script will be executed then.
+Unplug the USB drive before entering audit mode.

 THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF